-Purpose: Better RTSP on the wyze cam (hopefully) and more features.
+Purpose: Better RTSP on the wyze cam (confirmed after 2 months of use!) and more features.
 Plus, “Dafang Hacks” firmware is open source.

 Follow the official docs to flash the wyze cam v2 with dafang-hacks firmware.

 Couple of tips not found in the docs:

 - I used a 32GB micro-SD flash card, fat32 formatted and had no problems

 - Chrome browser would not allow me to ignore the HTTPS SSL certificate warning (no “proceed to site” option).
 So I used Safari browser on Mac.
 UPDATE: On Chrome, you can type “thisisunsafe” to bypass the cert warning page (thanks to reader PSv).

 - Default login/password is: root/ismart12

 Video options: I changed port to 554, to match Blue Iris.
 I set low-resolution, low-bitrate, and low-fps because my 2.4GHz wifi has a lot of other traffic: